AgathaLynn/web-development-learning-path/log.md

 **Link(s) to work**:
 None today.

-## Friday, 10 February 2017
+## Wednesday, 8 February 2017

 **Today's Progress**:
-* Finish watching lecture from CS50 Week 4
+* Worked through You-Dont-Know-JS Book 5, Chapter 1.
-* Worked thorugh You-Dont-Know-JS Book 5, Chapter 2
+* Completed "Game of Fifteen" homework assignment from CS50 Week 3
-* Solved "War" from CodinGame Classic Puzzles - Medium
+* Solved "The Last Crusade" from CodinGame Classic Puzzles - Medium

 **Thoughts**:
-I feel like a have, at best, a tenuous grasp of promises (the topic of the YDKJS reading).
-It might not be a bad idea to take a day or two and try to put together a (simple) project that uses them - possibly going back and doing a bare-bones (it doesn't have to be pretty) implementation of one of the FCC front-end projects (or some other project) that gets data from an API, just to see if I can make the material "click" a little bit better.
+The CS50 assignment was fairly straightforward to implement - Manipulating *strings* in C still feels strange to me, but this assignment didn't involve too much of that.
+The YDKJS reading explains chunking and concurrency in a way that I *think* I can finally understand, and that kind of makes me want to go back and take another look at some of the FCC frontend projects that use APIs to get data.

 **Link(s) to work**:
-None today.
+The idea for (and format of) this log is taken from the [100 Days Of Code](https://github.com/Kallaway/100-days-of-code/blob/master/log.md) challenge.
+Other than that, nothing today.